wanderer1011/GAMESPHERE/README.md

         <li>Use the search bar to find specific topics or posts.</li>
     </ul>
     <h2 id="access">Access</h2>
     <p>U can acces via the <a href="https://gamesphere-ahm7.onrender.com/home" target="_blank">link</a> or download the project an run it locally.
 I have used SUPABASE to host my postgreSQL database and Render to host my website.
-Note that RENDER is a free service hence, it might sometime take 20-30s to load.
+Note that RENDER is a free service hence, it might sometimes take 20-30s to load.
 Please have patience.</p>